hrugani/myhtml2pdf/README.md

 The system also allows up to 20 old log files (the zipped ones).
 Finally, old log files the have more than 90 days age also will be deleted.

+### Additional Summary Logging File

+We can get an additional summary login file that capture all info that the system sends to the consule.
+A Summary of all http request the receives.
+This infomation we have in more detaled way in the main log file **mypdfservices_debug.log**.
+The name of this second log file the user that starts the service can decide in the command line used to start the service using redirecting from the commandline shell. (>).

+Ex: command line exemple for windows mypdfservices.exe > mysummary.log

+In this example, the name of the sumamary logging file will be mysummary.log and it will be located in the sam folder the command line have been executed.

+Obs:
+Using the command line also is possible to change the TCP port where the application will lestinig for http requests.

+Example:
+mypdfservice 9999 > my_summary.log

+In this example the TCP port will be 9999 and the summary logging file name will be my_summary.log.

+This summary loggin file doesn't have any logging police assigned to it.
+Only the main logging file described preveouly has polices for mitigate high disk space consumming.

 ### How to use the 2 Endpoints: